relab/thesis-proposals/2022/Handel signature aggregation in hotStuff.md

  - Study HotStuff paper carefully and understand the parts of its implementation that are needed for this project, e.g., [the crypto module](https://github.com/relab/hotstuff/tree/master/crypto) could be a starting point.
  - Study different signature aggregation mechanisms such as Handel, and learn how to work with their libraries in Golang.
- - Implement some of the signature aggregations in the HotStuff.
+ - Implement some of the signature aggregations in HotStuff.

+## Evaulation

+- The outcome of this project is measuring the impact of different signature aggregations in HotStuff implementation.
+We expect to analyze security and performance of HotStuff with different aggregation mechanisms and have a comparison.

  ## Background